What is Identity Security?

 Learn the must-have PAM capabilities, and how you can benefit.
 Also get a free vendor comparison checklist.

-Multi-Factor Authentication (MFA) is a security measure that requires users to provide two or more verification factors to gain access to a resource, such as an application or online account.
-MFA enhances security by combining something the user knows (like a password), something the user has (like a smartphone), and something the user is (like a fingerprint).
+Multi-Factor Authentication (MFA) requires users to provide two or more verification factors to authenticate their identities.
+After authentication, they will gain access to resources such as applications or online accounts.
+These verification factors can include the user knows (like a password), something the user has (like a smartphone), and/or something the user is (like a fingerprint).
 FIDO2 is an increasingly necessary MFA method often referred to as “phishing-resistant”.
 FIDO2 requires an additional, passwordless factor for verification, such as biometrics.
-This layered defense significantly reduces the likelihood of unauthorized access, even if one factor is compromised, thereby strengthening the organization's overall security framework.
+Adding at least one extra layer of authentication significantly reduces the likelihood of unauthorized access by ensuring that the system stays secure even if one factor fails.

-Identity Governance and Administration (IGA) encompasses the policies and technologies to manage and govern user identities and their access rights within an organization.
+Identity Governance and Administration (IGA) encompasses the policies and technologies to manage user identities and their access rights within an organization.
 IGA solutions provide a framework for automating user provisioning, role management, and access certification processes.
-By ensuring that access rights are granted appropriately and reviewed regularly, IGA helps organizations maintain security, comply with regulatory standards, and reduce the risk of unauthorized access to sensitive data and systems.
+They ultimately help businesses maintain security, comply with regulatory standards, monitor access rights across the organization, and reduce the risk of unauthorized access to sensitive data and systems.

 Enterprise Password Management is a broad solution designed to securely manage and store passwords and secrets across an organization's infrastructure.
-Enterprise Password Managers ensure all credentials are stored in an encrypted vault, reducing the risk of unauthorized access and data breaches.
-By centralizing password management, these solutions simplify the enforcement of strong password policies, facilitate compliance, and streamline access control processes, thereby enhancing the overall security posture of the enterprise.
-These solutions may have different names and very different capabilities, from vendor to vendor.
+Enterprise Password Managers stored credentials in an encrypted vault, reducing the risk of unauthorized access and data breaches.
+By centralizing password management, these solutions simplify the enforcement of strong password policies, facilitate compliance, and streamline access control processes.
+Altogether, these password best practices enhance the overall security posture of the enterprise.
+These solutions may have different names and very different capabilities from vendor to vendor.
 The most robust of these solutions are PASM solutions (covered above) that also provide security and management capability for workforce passwords.
-While employee application passwords, or workforce passwords, are not traditional privileged credentials, they can increasingly provide indirect paths to privilege.
-Thus, protection of workforce passwords is increasingly covered within PAM / PASM products.
+While employee application passwords, or workforce passwords, are not traditional privileged credentials, they can provide indirect privilege escalation paths.
+Thus, PAM / PASM products continue to grow in capabilities that protect workforce passwords.

 AD Bridging refers to the integration of non-Windows systems, such as Linux, with Microsoft Active Directory (AD).
 This process allows organizations to centralize authentication and identity management, leveraging AD's robust security features.
-By bridging these systems, organizations can unify their user directories, streamline access management, and enforce consistent security policies across heterogeneous environments, ultimately reducing administrative overhead and improving security compliance.
-These products are offered by some PAM providers.
+By bridging these systems, organizations can unify their user directories, streamline access management, and enforce consistent security policies across heterogeneous environments.
+These capabilities make AD Bridging solutions effective at reducing administrative overhead and improving security compliance for companies.
+Some PAM vendors provide AD Bridging products.

-Cloud Infrastructure Entitlement Management (CIEM) solutions emerged to manage and control user permissions and access rights in cloud / multicloud environments.
+Cloud Infrastructure Entitlement Management (CIEM) solutions emerged to manage user permissions and access rights in cloud / multicloud environments.
 These cloud-native solutions help organization get control over entitlement and permissions sprawl by providing visibility into entitlements across multi-cloud infrastructures.
 By leveraging CIEM products, organizations can continuously monitor and right-size access across their diverse cloud environment.
-These products are offered by some PAM providers as well as by vendors outside IAM and identity protection altogether.
+Some PAM providers offer these products, as well as vendors outside IAM and identity protection altogether.

 Customer Identity and Access Management (CIAM) is a subset of IAM focused on managing and securing customer identities.
 CIAM solutions enable organizations to provide seamless, secure access to customer-facing applications, while ensuring compliance with privacy regulations.
-These solutions typically offer features such as single sign-on (SSO), MFA, and user profile management, all designed to enhance user experience and protect sensitive customer data from breaches and unauthorized access.
+These solutions typically offer features such as single sign-on (SSO), MFA, and user profile management.
+Together, these capabilities enhance user experience and protect sensitive customer data from breaches and unauthorized access.

-Identity Threat Detection & Response (ITDR), while a newer discipline, has rapid momentum behind it due to the critical security gap and need it addresses.
+Identity Threat Detection & Response (ITDR) , while a newer discipline, has experienced rapid momentum due to the critical security gaps it addresses.
 ITDR solutions span multi-products (PAM, CIEM, etc.) within and outside of identity security.
-These solutions strive to integrate identity data across the organization for a complete picture of the identity estate and the relationships between identities and accounts.
+These solutions strive to integrate identity data, providing a organization-wide picture of the identity estate and the relationships between identities and accounts.
+ITDR combines proactive identity hygiene and hardening (which may be referred to as identity vulnerability management or identity attack surface management), with a reactive defense.

-Leveraging AI and M/L, ITDR puts risk in context, enabling organizations to proactively surface identity vulnerabilities (misconfigurations, orphaned accounts, excess privilege, stale or weak passwords, etc.) and attacks in progress.
-Integrations with PAM and other solution sets enable organizations to proactively harden their identity security posture and also react fast to stop attacks and orchestrate incident response.
-ITDR is positioned to close the gaps in visibility and understanding of the identity fabric that attackers are exploiting.
+ITDR puts risk in context by leveraging AI and ML.
+It enables organizations to surface attacks in progress, as well as proactively flag identity vulnerabilities.
+For instance, ITDR can detect misconfigurations, orphaned accounts, excess privilege, and stale or weak passwords.
+Integrations with PAM and other solution sets enable organizations to proactively harden their identity security posture.
+Then, they can react more quickly to stop attacks and orchestrate stronger incident responses.
+ITDR ultimately aims to close gaps in visibility and provide more understanding of the identity fabric that attackers can currently exploit.

-Complete Buyer’s Guide for Privileged Access Management (PAM) (Guide)
+Complete Buyer’s Guide for Privileged Access Management (PAM) (Guide & Comparison Checklist)